gifale95/BERG/source/models/model_cards/utah_array-tvsd-vit_b_32.rst

 macaque ventral stream areas (V1, V4, IT) in response to natural images from the THINGS database (Hebart et al., 2019).

 **Neural data**.
+Encoding models were trained on the preprocessed data preparation provided in the TVSD.
 Raw broadband signals (30 kHz) were band-pass filtered to extract high-frequency spiking activity, and multi-unit activity (MUA) was obtained using threshold-based spike detection and smoothing, following the official TVSD pipeline.
 Responses were baseline-corrected and normalized per session, with area-specific time windows aligned to peak latencies (V1: 25–125 ms, V4: 50–150 ms, IT: 75–175 ms).
 The data were epoched from -100 ms to +199 ms relative to stimulus onset, resulting in 300 time points.
 More detailed preprocessing steps are described in the TVSD paper.

 **Model training partition.** Spiking responses to 22,248 unique images from the THINGS database, each presented once during passive fixation.

 **Model testing partition.** Spiking responses to 100 unique images, each repeated 30 times.
-The test predictions are generated for the averaged responses across repetitions.

 **Training procedure.** Independent encoding models were trained for each monkey (monkeyN and monkeyF).
-For computational efficiency, models were trained in 8 electrode chunks (128 electrodes each), with predictions concatenated to generate full responses across all 1,024 electrodes and 300 time points simultaneously.

-**Noise ceiling.** The noise ceiling was computed from the 30 repeated presentations of each test image to quantify the maximum explainable variance given measurement noise.
-We calculated the signal-to-noise ratio (ncsnr) by separating within-image variance (noise) from between-image variance (signal), then converted to r² units: noise_ceiling = 100 × (ncsnr² / (ncsnr² + 1/30)).
-This represents the theoretical upper bound of prediction accuracy for each electrode and time point.
+**Noise ceiling.** The noise ceiling was computed from the 30 repeated presentations of each test image, following the analytical procedure described in the Natural Scenes Dataset (NSD) paper (Allen et al., 2022).

-**Output.** Each trained model predicts time-resolved spike responses for all 1024 electrodes (or user-specified subsets) across 300 time points for each input image.
+**Output.** Each encoding model predicts time-resolved spike responses for all 1024 electrodes (or user-specified subsets) across 300 time points for each input image.

 Metadata